* Euro falls on political worries, Spain data

 * Expectations of more easing keep pressure on yen

-NEW YORK, Feb 4 The euro fell from peaks against the yen and dollar on Monday as most investors bet recent gains were too far, too fast ahead of a European Central Bank meeting this week and amid political uncertainty in Spain and Italy.
+NEW YORK, Feb 4 The euro slipped from multi-month highs against the yen and dollar on Monday as most investors bet recent gains had gone too far, too fast ahead of a European Central Bank meeting this week and due to political uncertainty in Spain and Italy.

 Weak Spanish unemployment data and a smaller-than-expected improvement in a euro zone investor sentiment index added to the drag on the common currency.

-Spanish bond yields rose sharply on news Spain's prime minister, Mariano Rajoy, was facing increasing calls to resign on corruption charges.
-Polls showing Italy's former prime minister, Silvio Berlusconi, regaining ground before elections due this month added to investor concerns.
+Spanish bond yields rose sharply on news Spain's prime minister Mariano Rajoy was facing increasing calls to resign on corruption charges.
+Polls showing Italy's former prime minister Silvio Berlusconi regaining ground before elections later this month added to investor concerns.

 But the euro's dip may prove temporary, strategists said, and it could resume its move up if the ECB expressed no concern about the currency's recent gains at a news conference after its interest rate decision on Thursday.

 The euro had risen to $1.3711 on Friday, a level unseen since late 2011.
 The euro remains up 2.7 percent for the year.